You're All Wrong

 for the grace of the hunchbacked caveman

-with a fistful of kernels by the fire,
+with a fistful of kernels by the fire

 who bungled over his own enormous feet?

-Stumbling is sacred, better than a tarantelle!
+Stumbling is sacred, better than a tarantella!

 Where would you be without your mother’s